arfc/2021-04-nm-illinois/data/README.md

 lifespan for that technology.
 Indicate that this is the case and provide a reference. <br>
-\*\* If a capacity factor is not available, this can be estimated using a typical capacity factor for that capacity.
+\*\* If a capacity factor is not available, this can be estimated using a typical capacity factor for that technology.
+Indicate that this is the case and provide a reference.

 #### References
 [1] I made up some numbers -- don't do that.